ff996/ff996/README.md

-- 👋 Hi, I’m Tiffany Hsiang
+- 👋 Hi, I’m Tiffany from Taiwan :)
 - 👀 I’m interested in Cognitive Science and Psycology.
 - 🌱 I’m currently looking for a position to contribute my skills in Marketing Analytics.
 - 📫 hfh7985@gmail.com send me an email!